 “Some people I contacted were as close as a sibling to the person who died in the hospital, and they didn't even know.
 They had a hole in their life, like a big question mark they didn't understand, and now they have an answer.
 This closes a lot of gaps for people," she says.

 Before Zegers began her work in 2013, the hospital had found some relatives when it posted the list of names online.
 However, the work really took off when Zegers began her research.
-And, in 2020, Zegers tracked down the families of every single one of the 127 deceased patients whose remains are going home this year.

 “I enjoy it so much.
 With every person I research, it's like picking up a new book and learning about these fascinating characters.
 As you study their lives, there are all these plot twists."